microsoft/SynapseML/website/docs/examples/about.md

 -   Fit a LightGBM classification or regression model on a biochemical dataset ([LightGBM Overview]), to learn more check out the [LightGBM documentation page](../../features/lightgbm/about).
--   Deploy a deep network as a distributed web service with [MMLSpark Serving](../../features/spark_serving/about)
+-   Deploy a deep network as a distributed web service with [SynapseML Serving](../../features/spark_serving/about)
 -   Use web services in Spark with [HTTP on Apache Spark](../../features/http/about)
 -   Use Bi-directional LSTMs from Keras for medical entity extraction